- This is the Honest Vendor Rating for SAP.

 - Production Planning

 ERP offered an integrated solution that combined very rudimentary supply chain and operational functionality with more advanced financial and sales order and pricing functionality.
-ERP systems also subsumed MRP functionality, which prior to ERP was sold as a separate application.
-SAP became the most successful ERP vendor in the world and used this revenue stream, relationship with partners, and relationship with customers in order to move into a very large area of enterprise software.
+ERP systems also subsumed MRP functionality, which before ERP was sold as a separate application.
+SAP became the most successful ERP vendor in the world and used this revenue stream, relationship with partners, and relationship with customers to move into an extensive area of enterprise software.
 This includes..

 - BI/BW – Data Warehousing / Analysts